 - Massage or manual lymph drainage: this works to move the fluid out of the limb.
 If you have a skin infection, active cancer, blood clots, congestive heart failure or if you have had radiation therapy, you are exempt from this treatment

 - Surgery: in extreme cases, surgery can remove excess fluid to relieve pressure

-All treatment plans for lymphedema should be followed under the guidance of a qualified healthcare provider.
+All treatment plans for lymphedema should be followed under the guidance of a qualified vein and lymphatic specialist.

 Complications of lymphedema

 Complications of lymphedema can be serious.
 They include:

 - Infection, usually due to cellulitis (bacteria within the actual thickness of the skin) or lymphangitis (bacteria affecting the lymph vessels)

 - Lymphangiosarcoma is a rare, soft tissue cancer

 Prevention and/or recovery

 Being aware of the personal risk factors of developing secondary lymphedema, especially while undergoing radiation therapy or surgery for cancer, will allow you to exercise some of the following preventive measures: